 Grilled pineapple wedges coated in sugar and cinnamon for a caramelized flavor.
 Enjoy a grilled pineapple as a tasty snack, or serve it as a side to your grilled meats.

-In a bowl, combine the brown sugar and cinnamon.
+- In a bowl, combine the brown sugar, allspice, and cinnamon.

-Preheat the grill to medium heat and grill pineapple.
-Grill on all sides for 1 to 3 minutes or until pineapples are tender.
+- Preheat the grill to medium heat and grease with cooking spray.
+Grill pineapple on all sides for 1 to 3 minutes or until pineapples are tender.

-Take them off the grill and serve with a side of cream, and enjoy!
+- Take them off the grill and serve with a side of ice cream, and enjoy!

 Commonly Asked Questions

 It is not recommended.
 In fact, it is known that unripe pineapples can be toxic when consumed.
 Luckily, most commercially sold pineapples are already ripe – so there is no need to worry.
 If you are unsure, try asking your local farmer’s market seller for ripe pineapples, or buy them in fresh packets at the grocery.

 Can I add more coating other than sugar and cinnamon?

 Our grilled pineapple recipe comes perfectly in a sugar and cinnamon mix.
 But you can definitely add your own twist or other mixes to your liking.
 Try using honey in place of the sugar for a richer sweetness.
 You can even add a dash of hot sauce to add more zing to your grilled fruit.
 Feel free to experiment and add on more to your desire.

 ConclusionBrighten up your BBQ plates with our grilled pineapple recipe!
 Serve it fresh off the grill with your burgers and steaks.
 Or if you’re eating it on its own, try adding a dollop of cream or vanilla ice cream for added sweetness.
 You won’t regret the simplicity and flavor that it’ll bring to your plate.